 Thanks for your interest!
 There are a few ways in which you can support this project:

 - Most importantly, browse through the tool and give us feedback

 - Sign up for our newsletters.
 And no, we won’t sell your information to anyone or any company.
 Promise.

 - Sign up to volunteer (write us at firstname.lastname@example.org)

 - If you are a clinical expert, or you would like to offer your input in any other way, please email us at email@example.com.
 We would love to hear from you.

 I want to donate or I have donated, but where will my money go?

-Your money goes directly toward building the Decision Tree and enhancing its performance.
+Your money goes directly toward enhancing the Decision Tree and getting the word out to doctors and newly diagnosed breast cancer patients.
 Since the board, experts, and other talent at Be the Choice are donating their time, we can put all of our financial resources into making the Decision Tree better for users.